aquietone/boxhud/README.md

 ## SpawnProperties
 Columns may refer to spawn data, defined in `SpawnProperties`.
 Spawn data will be based on `${Spawn[observed character id].PropertyName}`

+## NetBotsProperties
+Columns may refer to MQ2NetBots properties as well.

 Some other configuration options include: